sounddrill31/crave_aosp_builder/README.md

 Steps:
 - Go to (repo) Settings -> Security -> Secrets and Variables -> Actions
 - Set repository secret called CUSTOM_YAML
-- Enter the contents of your crave.yaml
+- Enter the contents of your crave.yaml from above

 While building:
 - Replace 'mka bacon' in the build command section of the workflow dispatch to: